Elements of Mathematics: Foundations is a carefully planned

 of mathematical structure.

-Along the way, Book 0: Intuitive Background covered all of middle and high school mathematics
+Along the way, the Intuitive Background curriculum covered all of middle and high school mathematics

 except calculus before the end of middle school.
-After completing the Intuitive Background series,
+After completing the Intuitive Background books,

-students would begin the EM formal logic series which covered a significant portion
+students would continue in the EM series, which covered a significant portion

 of a college undergraduate mathematics degree by the end of high school.
 The formal logic segment of the EM curriculum is already